exercism/problem-specifications/CONTRIBUTING.md

 If a language track has specific expectations, these should also be documented here.

-## Porting an Exercise to a Another Language Track
+## Porting an Exercise to Another Language Track

 TODO: elaborate.